ZULULAND RHINO ORPHANAGE

 For six rainy, cold days this tiny calf had survived next to its poached mother.
 We had just opened our doors and every stall we had was already occupied.
-It is said that necessity is the mother of invention, and before long arrangements were made for a temporary living space for the little calf and additional animal care staff to be brought in to relieve the already overworked team on the reserve.
-Little 4-month old Ntoto proved to be a fighter and has survived against the odds.
+It is said that necessity is the mother of invention, and before long arrangements were made for a temporary living space for the little calf and additional animal care staff to be brought in to relieve the already overworked team at Zululand Rhino Oprhanage.
+The little 4-month old rhino calf proved to be a fighter and survived against the odds.

 ZULULAND CONSERVATION TRUST